History of Vietnam: Cold War intensification in anticolonial struggles

 Anti-communist propaganda poster of the State of Vietnam: "This is [our true] national flag of Vietnam", 1951.

-The establishment of pro-French Vietnamese state made this French colonial war in Indochina contain elements of Cold War conflict; the French sought to retake their new-style colony (Indochina) in the name of anti-communism and helping native states, no longer in the name of colonialism.
+The establishment of an anti-communist state in Vietnam made this French colonial war part of the Cold War; the French sought to retake Indochina in the name of anti-communism and help the State of Vietnam.
 The United States recognized the State of Vietnam on 3 February 1950. and established diplomatic relations on 17 February.
-On 7 September 1951, the United States signed a treaty with State of Vietnam to provide direct economic aid to Vietnam, however military aid remained through France until February 1955.
-France accepted Vietnam's independence in the future as long as France's interests were guaranteed through the French Union, the French Union was much different from the old French colonial empire, Vietnam was de facto still ruled by France but Vietnam's autonomy was much more extensive compared to pre-1945 period.
+On 7 September 1951, the United States signed a treaty with State of Vietnam to provide direct economic aid to Vietnam, however military aid passed through the French until February 1955.
+France accepted Vietnam's future independence as long as France's interests were guaranteed through the French Union.
+Vietnam was still de facto ruled by France but more autonomous than before.
 Vietnam regained Cochinchina after legal procedures in June 1949 and the State of Vietnam was officially proclaimed in July, with Bảo Đại becoming its Head of State (Quốc trưởng).
-On 8 December 1950, the State of Vietnam was allowed to establish its own army and it fought side by side with the French army against communism.
+On 8 December 1950, the State of Vietnam was allowed to establish its own army and which fought alongside the French army against the Viet Minh.
+Since its recognition in 1950, the DRV received support and supplies from communist China and the Soviet Union.

-The fact that France was at a disadvantage during the war forced the French to accelerate the transfer of power to State of Vietnam.
+As the French were at a disadvantage during the war, they were forced to accelerate the transfer of power to the State of Vietnam.
 France was finally persuaded to relinquish its colonies in Indochina in 1954 when Viet Minh forces defeated the French at Dien Bien Phu.
 On 30 December 1954, the Indochinese Federation was completely dissolved.
 In December 1955, State of Vietnam withdrew from the French Union.